UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/visualization/visit/index.md

 Connect to the HPC VPN, preferably with Cisco AnyConnect.
 For detailed information on connecting to the HPC VPN, see [VPN - Virtual Private Network](../../../registration_and_access/vpn/).

-Note that {==The HPC VPN==} is needed to connect directly to a compute node.
+Note that ==The HPC VPN== is needed to connect directly to a compute node.
 This differs from the standard UArizona VPN or campus network which are not sufficient.
 The HPC VPN is `vpn.hpc.arizona.edu`.

 ### Installing visit